zeekus/textfiles/pschism_build_document_with_spack.md

 ----

 In this sections we create a `config.yaml`, `modules.yaml`, `packages.yaml`, and `compilers.yaml`.
+These files are created in '/modeling/spack/etc/spack/.' on our test system.
+The files need to go in your './spack/etc' folder.
 Each of these files in Spack serve different configuration purposes.
 The following explains how they are used by spack.